Click here to read PART 1, “Things I wish I learned sooner about audio engineering.”

 Give your ear time to develop

 I remember when I had just finished one of my first mixes, and I was excited about it.
-I thought it sounded great so I showed a more experienced engineer “Hey, look at this amazing mix I did.”
-After hearing it for less than 30 seconds, he said the guitars were clashing around 3-5 kHz and it was interfering with the vocal.
-As soon as he told me that I heard exactly what he was talking about but if you asked me two hours before I would have said the mix sounded great and vocals were really slammin’.
+I thought it sounded great, so I showed a more experienced engineer, “Hey, look at this amazing mix I did.”
+After hearing it for less than 30 seconds, he said the guitars were clashing around 3-5 kHz, and it was interfering with the vocal.
+As soon as he told me that, I heard exactly what he was talking about, but if you asked me two hours before, I would have said the mix sounded great and the vocals were really slammin’.

 Gain staging is a thing